 It all started when I was in Bhutan and had a fall at the airport.
 After that, I started having white discharge frequently.
-I was taking ayurvedic treatment for my white discharge, but it didn’t work, and that’s when I doubted that there might be something wrong.
+I was taking ayurvedic treatment for my white discharge, but it didn't work, and that's when I doubted that something might be wrong.

 Uterine Cancer Diagnosis